brennanfee/ansible-home/deb-bootstrap-configs/bootstrap.md

 #### Examples

 Usually one of my pre-setup configurations should be used.
 With these no other flags or options should be required (other then hostname as described above).

 For "normal" machines:

-- Home LAN Machine -> `bootstrapper.bash debian backports homelan`
+- Home LAN Machine -> `bootstrapper.bash debian backports homelan --auto`
-- Home LAN Virtual Machine -> `bootstrapper.bash debian backports vmhomelan`
+- Home LAN Virtual Machine -> `bootstrapper.bash debian backports vmhomelan --auto`

 For my lab environment:

-- Home LAB Machine -> `bootstrapper.bash debian backports homelab`
+- Home LAB Machine -> `bootstrapper.bash debian backports homelab --auto`
-- HOME LAB Virtual Machine -> `bootstrapper.bash debian backports vmhomelab`
+- HOME LAB Virtual Machine -> `bootstrapper.bash debian backports vmhomelab --auto`